Language Arts Curriculum

 The secondary language arts program in Central Bucks integrates reading, literature study, writing, speaking, and research skills at each grade level.
 Our program goal is to have students achieve high academic standards in the language arts: reading independently, reading critically, analyzing and responding to literature and nonfiction text, writing in various forms for a variety of audiences, producing compositions of high quality, speaking proficiently, and using research skills.
 Students read and respond to literature (classic as well as contemporary novels) in discussions called literature circles.
 They respond to their reading in blogs and journals and also learn to analyze the craft of literature.
 They write personal narratives, informative pieces, argument pieces, and creative stories, poems, or plays.
 They learn to respond to each other's writing and to revise and edit their own work during writing workshops.
 They learn research skills and present their findings in speeches, media presentations, and papers.

 In middle level, students engage in thematic units.
-The textbook Language and Literature (McDougal-Littell) supports the curriculum, and additional novels, plays, and nonfiction works are required each year.
 In grade 7, students have a double block of English Language Arts.
 Some students are identified for honors English each year.
 In grade 9, a double block of reading and writing is also provided for students who need extra support to reach the standards.

 In senior high, students take core English courses in grades 10, 11, and 12.
 Central Bucks uses block scheduling, so all students have ninety minute classes for one semester each year: English 10 (using McDougal-Littell's The Language of Literature and Bedford St. Martin's Models for Writers), English 11 (using Bedford St. Martin's 40 Model Essays), and English 12 (using Bedford St. Martin's Language and Composition).
 All three years of study are offered at different challenge levels (honors and academic).
-In addition, AP English is offered to qualified juniors and seniors.
+In addition, AP English Language and AP English Literature are offered to qualified juniors and seniors.

-The high school also offers a varied elective program, including offerings such as Journalism, Becoming a Better Writer, Debate, Creative Writing, Theater, Shakespeare, SAT/ACT Preparation, Media Production, and Introduction to Film Studies.
+The high school also offers a varied elective program, including offerings such as Journalism, Becoming a Better Writer, Debate, Creative Writing, Theater, Sports Literature, SAT/ACT Preparation, Media Production, and Introduction to Film Studies.